qomba/qomba/README.md

 - 👀 I’m currently learning a bit of everything 🤣
 - 🌱 Hold an M.A in International Business and a Professional Training Certificate in Data Analysis
 - 🥅 2022 Goals: Learn more about Machine Learning and AI
-- ⚡ Fun fact: I love f ootball and play chess
+- ⚡ Fun fact: I love football and play chess
+- 😻 Check out the data analysis porfolio I created:

 <!---